Jamesie Fournier

 Did you read poetry when you were in high school?
 Is there a particular poem that you loved when you were a teenager?

-We did read poetry in high school - I remember hearing William Blake for the first time and liked the sound of it.
+We did read poetry in high school - I remember hearing Blake's 'The Tyger' for the first time and it stuck with me.

 When did you first start writing poetry?
 And then when did you start thinking of yourself as a poet?

-I first started writing poetry maybe 14-15?
+I first started writing poetry when I was 14-15.
 When I realized I didn't have to wait for the poetry unit in ELA was a personal breakthrough despite its obviousness and I have been writing since.

-I think sometime in that first year I considered myself a poet, my friends were supportive, I didn't know anyone else at the time who was writing.
+I think sometime in that first year I considered myself a poet, my friends and family were supportive, I didn't know anyone else at the time who was doing it.

 What do you think a poet’s “job” is?

-To look at the world and inside ourselves and try to have a reckoning of the two.
+To look at the world inside ourselves and then examine the world outside ourselves and see where they meet.

 Publications